sendanor/nor-pg/README.md

 [nor-extend](https://github.com/Sendanor/nor-extend) to provide chainable extended promises.

-These promises are essentially same as Q promises with the exception that you can also use methods from this library just like when chaining methods in synchronic code.
+These promises are essentially the same as Q promises with the exception that you can also use methods from this library just like when chaining methods in synchronic code.
 Just remember to pass on the instance of PostgreSQL in your own promise functions (as you would need to do when chaining in synchronic